kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 Add `sslMode` and `tls` fields in the spec.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.

-Now, `gitops` operator will detect the tls changes and create a `ReconfigureTLS` ElasticsearchOpsRequest to update the `Mssqlserver` database tls.
+Now, `gitops` operator will detect the tls changes and create a `ReconfigureTLS` mssqlserverOpsRequest to update the `Mssqlserver` database tls.
 List the resources created by `gitops` operator in the `demo` namespace.

 ```bash
 $  kubectl get kf,Mssqlserver,kfops,pods -n demo